 - ¶1.
-The motion for rehearing is granted.
-The prior opinions are withdrawn, and this opinion is substituted therefor. - ¶2.
+The motion for rehearing is denied.
+The prior opinion is withdrawn, and this opinion is substituted therefor. - ¶2.
 In 1999, the Mississippi State Tax Commission ("Commission") examined the Mississippi Combined Income and Franchise tax returns of Murphy Oil U.S.A., Inc. ("Murphy") for the following tax years: 1995, 1996, and 1997.
-As a result of this examination, on September 30, 1999, the Commission assessed additional franchise taxes and interest against
+As a result of this examination, on September 30, 1999, the Commission assessed additional franchise taxes and interest against Murphy in the amount of \$87,952.00.
+After two internal agency appeals,

-Murphy in the amount of \$87,952.00.
-After two internal agency appeals, Murphy sought judicial review in the Chancery Court of Simpson County pursuant to Miss.
+Murphy sought judicial review in the Chancery Court of Simpson County pursuant to Miss.
 Code Ann. § 27-13-45 (Rev. 2003).
 On January 17, 2003, the chancellor ordered that the additional franchise tax assessment made by the Commission "shall not be allowed."
 The Commission filed a timely appeal to this Court.

 ¶3.
-This Court has specifically rejected the Destination Sales Theory and instead looks to the volume of business actually conducted in this state.
-Miss.
-State Tax Comm'n v.
-Chevron U.S.A., Inc., 650 So.
-2d 1353 (Miss.
-1995).
-We also find that the franchise tax imposed does not violate the commerce or due process clauses of the United States Constitution.
+In addition to the destination theory, this Court will look at the entirety of events in each unique instance for the purpose of determining franchise taxes.
+We find that the franchise tax imposed does not violate the commerce or due process clauses of the United States Constitution.
 Thus, we reverse and render.